 Over 160 mg/dL for children

 Other signs of FH may include:

 - Evidence of cholesterol buildup in the heart’s arteries, such as seen in a coronary artery calcium (CAC) scan or other early detection test.

-- Peripheral vascular disease, which is when cholesterol builds up in arteries in the legs, which may result in pain upon walking that usually subsides when resting
+- Peripheral artery disease, which is when cholesterol builds up in arteries in the legs, which may result in discomfort or pain upon walking that usually subsides when resting

 - Carotid artery disease, which is a narrowing of the blood vessels in the neck that carry blood from the heart to the brain

 - Nodules or raised bumps on your skin or tendons (called xanthomas)